vimc/vpd-covid-phase-I/README.md

 ## Running the reports

-Running the reports is unfortunately not possible as running reqires access to a PostGress database which contains sensitive information.
+Running the reports is unfortunately not possible as running requires access to a PostgreSQL database which contains sensitive information.
 However, all report running inputs and outputs are contained within the archive folder.